vasily-kartashov/vasily-kartashov.github.io/_posts/2016-05-19-hierarchical-caches-with-spring.md

 }
 ```

-You also create a class `Integrator` that uses this database to calculate the sum of the time series, producing an integral:
+2. An Integrator class that performs calculations on this data:

 ```java
 public class Integrator {